AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 ## Create a manual backup

-You can create a manual backup of your Starter environment from the Cloud Console or create a snapshot from the Cloud CLI.
+You can create a manual backup of your Starter environment from the [!DNL Cloud Console] or create a snapshot from the Cloud CLI.
 You must have an [Admin role](../project/user-access.md) for the environment.

 **To create a backup using the Cloud Console**: